NickyMeuleman/gatsby-theme-nicky-blog/theme/README.md

 ### Exported components

 The included components are larely unstyled implementations to show an example of what is possible.
-Overwriting these with you own is highly encouraged.
+Overwriting these with your own is highly encouraged.
 This can be done via [component shadowing](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/).

 #### List of components: